Permanency is maximising a child’s stability and identity through relationships and connectedness.

 Children need opportunities to develop positive and secure attachments with significant others.
 If they cannot be safely parented by their parents, then they need to have opportunities to develop positive relationships with others.
 Responsive and sensitive caregiving can assist in repairing attachment difficulties with time and care.

-Further information about attachment can be found in Part 2: Permanency: Working with Children.
+Further information about attachment can be found in Working with children.

 Attachment equals connection.